gprochilo/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-<p style="font-size:18px;"> Hi – I’m Guy.
-My current research focus is a <a href="https://psyarxiv.com/8w45k" target="_blank">pilot and feasibility trial</a> of an aerobic exercise and mindfulness-based intervention, where each training modality is completed concurrently.
-The goal of this project is to assess the feasibility of a definitive trial, and to examine its preliminary effect on chronic psychosocial stress in a nonclinical population.</p>

-<p style="font-size:18px;"> I'm also an advocate for open science practices, reproducibility, and for taking a confidence interval approach to statistical inference.
-I'm proficient in R and have published an <a href="https://github.com/gprochilo/aha" target="_blank">R statistical package on GitHub</a>.
-I'm also interested in post-publication peer review, and have <a href="https://open.lnu.se/index.php/metapsychology/article/view/935" target="_blank">published work</a> evaluating the use (and misuse) of statistics in organizational neuroscience.</p>
+Guy A. Prochilo is an Associate Lecturer in research methods and supervises honours students at ISN Psychology.
+He has a keen interest in quantitative research methods and trial methodology, is [proficient in R statistical software](https://github.com/gprochilo/aha), and is an advocate for open science practices and research reproducibility.
+In this capacity, he is also the Australian and New Zealand Open Research Network [(ANZORN)](https://osf.io/be7yt/wiki/home/) representative at ISN Psychology.
+He has additionally published work evaluating the [use (and misuse) of statistics](https://open.lnu.se/index.php/metapsychology/article/view/935) in organizational neuroscience.

-<p style="font-size:18px;"> Want to get in contact?
-Feel free to <a href="https://twitter.com/messages/compose?recipient_id=1119310284" target="_blank">message me on Twitter</a> or <a href="mailto:guy.prochilo@gmail.com">send me an email</a>.</p>
+Want to get in contact?
+Feel free to [send a direct message on Twitter](https://twitter.com/messages/compose?recipient_id=1119310284) or get in touch via [email](mailto:guy.prochilo@gmail.com).